NickMakeThing/todo-list/README.md

 # Todo List App
-Nickscoolproject.com is a to-do list website where users login to create, organize and keep multiple to-do lists online.
+This is a web app where users login to create, organize and keep multiple to-do lists online.
 Users can drag and drop tasks of a list to re-order them.
 The order of tasks in each list is saved on the back-end.
 Users may change multiple tasks or lists at the same time.
 The website features a nav bar which contains tabs for each list, which can be opened and closed, similar to tabs in a web browser.

 https://www.nickscoolproject.com